beachfront/beachfront-io-android-sdk/README.md

   <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Once you've completed the above steps, you can start displaying ads in your application by following the simple instructions for Interstitial Ad as below :
+## Showing Ads

-In your Activity class (the one from which you want to show the ad), declare a BFIOInterstitial instance variable, register your activity as the interstitial's BFIOInterstitial.InterstitialListener and instantiate it in the onCreate(Bundle savedInstanceState) method.
+Wherever you want to show an interstitial ad, declare a BFIOInterstitial instance variable, register your activity as the interstitial's BFIOInterstitial.InterstitialListener, and instantiate the instance in the onCreate(Bundle savedInstanceState) method, as shown below:

 ```
 	public class MainActivity extends Activity implements